15 Ways to Prepare Your Garden for the Fall Season Transition

 • Insect or Disease Damage

 Gently pull them out with the roots, shaking off the excess soil.
-Place them in your compost pile if they’re disease-free.
-It’s important to remove spent annuals from your garden to prevent disease, pests, and fungal issues from spreading to other plants.
+If they’re disease-free, place them in your compost pile.
+Removing spent annuals from your garden is important to prevent disease, pests, and fungal issues from spreading to other plants.

 Replacing spent plants with fresh ones or transitioning to fall and winter plants will ensure your garden remains vibrant and attractive.